snehacptb/Le-Bake-Stories-Headless/wordpress-plugin/seopress-headless-api/README.md

 - ✅ Custom endpoint for fetching SEO data by slug
 - ✅ **NEW:** Admin verification endpoint for headless admin panel
 - ✅ **NEW:** SEO data update endpoint (admin only) with JWT authentication
+- ✅ **NEW:** Edit URL endpoint for iframe-based WordPress editor integration

+## Features for Headless Admin

+This plugin enables a **floating "Edit SEO" button** on your headless frontend that:
+- ✅ Shows only for authenticated WordPress admins
+- ✅ Opens WordPress post editor in an iframe modal
+- ✅ Allows editing SEO directly in WordPress with SEOPress
+- ✅ Works exactly like traditional WordPress admin experience

+See the Next.js integration documentation for implementation details.

 ## API Endpoints